jzaev/pythonProject/README.md

-This task was completed while learning programming in Python.
+This task was completed while learning programming in Python